Birmingham Wrongful Death Attorneys

 Who May Bring a Wrongful Death Claim in Alabama?

 While some states allow close relatives to initiate a wrongful death lawsuit, in Alabama, this type of action can only be brought by the executor/personal representative of the decedent’s estate.
 If your loved one had a will, then the personal representative would be the person who is designated by the will to serve in this capacity.
 If there was no will, then a personal representative will need to be appointed by the court before a wrongful death proceeding can begin.
+And if there are any additional complications, it can drag on for several months.

 It is important to note that, although a wrongful death action is brought by the decedent’s estate, any proceeds that are recovered by the lawsuit are distributed directly to the decedent’s heirs-at-law as if there was no will.
 This means that the beneficiaries of a lawsuit may not be the same as the heirs that are named in the will.
 This also means that the proceeds from the lawsuit are not required to be used to satisfy any debts that the estate may have incurred.